Services

 We will retain your Personal Data in accordance with the following rules:

-1. If you are a customer (participant, speaker, or in other ways submitting your data to NORDUnet conferences, workshops or similar events) we retain your data for up to 5 years from the date of our last interaction.
-Clothing size and data about mobility issues and dietary requirements will be retained for 6 months after the event.
+11.1 If you are a customer (participant, speaker, or in other ways submitting your data to NORDUnet conferences, workshops, or similar events) we retain your data for up to 5 years from the date of our last interaction.
+Clothing size and data about mobility issues and dietary requirements will be retained for 12 months after the event.
+We store the information for up to two years for statistical purposes of the next event to prevent over buying and keep the environment safe.

 12. Your rights